springernature/frontend-toolkits/toolkits/global/packages/global-ratings-survey/README.md

 This component has a dependency on another component: [Global Forms](https://github.com/springernature/frontend-toolkits/tree/main/toolkits/global/packages/global-forms).
 See [package.json](https://github.com/springernature/frontend-toolkits/tree/main/toolkits/global/packages/global-ratings-survey/package.json#L10) which defines the version of Global Forms that this component is dependent on.

-The view template for Global Ratings Survey includes the Global Forms fieldset partial which requires a data model.
+The view template for Global Ratings Survey includes the Global Forms fieldset partial which requires a data model suitable for Global Forms.
 The data to support the Global Forms partial is considered static data.
-This can be found in `/demo/context.json` as the JSON object `"globalFormData"` and should be defined with the same name in your project.
+This can be found in `/demo/context.json` as the JSON object `"globalFormData"` and should be defined with the same names, structure and values in your project.
 The data is also provided [here in JSON](https://gist.github.com/benjclark/8c77fce1ab83a1c3fd8b9ed21be9f366) for your convenience.